-At this point, you know what the benefits of WooCommerce for small business startups are.
+At this point, you know the benefits of WooCommerce for small business startups.
 We will guide you by establishing your online dream store to run your startup business efficiently.
 We’ve analysed WooCommerce and sorted out the practical guideline to form any online business.

 By following the below-mentioned factors, you can successfully compete in the marketplace:

 1 – Define Your Customer-base